Green Room (2015) - Review

 green-room-02-1024x445.jpg

-As someone who has performed to a group of people I didn't know in the middle of the woods and who has driven a small van down dirt roads close to cornfields in the middle of nowhere late at night, I might be a little biased in favor of Green Room as a film.
-That being said, I think the movie does a lot of things right that makes it worth watching for even the unbiased.
+As someone who has performed for a group of people I didn't know in the middle of the woods and who has driven a small van down dirt roads close to cornfields in the middle of nowhere late at night, I might be a little biased in favor of Green Room as a film.
+That being said, I think the movie does a lot of things right that make it worth watching for even the unbiased.
 For one thing, it portrays all the various types of people who would be involved in punk in just the first 20 minutes.
 There's the aggressive asshole singer, the somewhat nervous and anti-social guitarist, the foul-mouthed female bassist who manages to keep the band together, the drummer who's just into the music and what it means to be "punk," and the friendly journalist with a mohawk who seems knowledgeable about the music but doesn't quite get what it means to be "punk."

 Just during their interview with the young journalist, the dialogue quickly demonstrates the type of personalities of everyone, highlights all the different punk archetypes, and manages to give us some background on the band without being too explicit.
 The movie even makes good on the fact that the characters are playing as archetypes because later on, the characters answer one of the journalist's questions again amongst themselves differently than they did in the interview to demonstrate that some of it is an act.
-In fact, there are multiple details throughout the movie that come full-circle in some way, which is always satisfying because it demonstrates an understanding of foreshadowing on the part of the filmmakers.
+In fact, there are multiple details throughout the movie that come full circle in some way, which is always satisfying because it demonstrates an understanding of foreshadowing on the part of the filmmakers.

 green-room-04-1024x443.jpg

-The part where Green Room falters is in how it gets a little muddy in the details surrounding the side-characters and sub-plots.
+The part where Green Room falters is in how it gets a little muddy in the details surrounding the side characters and subplots.
 There are some character interactions that make it seem like a scene or two was cut because I couldn't help feeling like some characters knew each other better than they should have in certain moments.
-There are also minor story arcs that intersect with the main events of the movie, but are either not explained in a way that is very impactful, or are introduced too late in the plot to really matter in the grand scheme of things.
-I like that Green Room doesn't spell a lot of things out and lets most of the action and dialogue explain things in subtle ways, but then it calls special attention to a song called "fleischwolf," or a hidden heroine den, or why someone shouldn't have been "working the door," and these details don't really help illuminate anything about the situation at hand.
+There are also minor story arcs that intersect with the main events of the movie but are either not explained in a way that is very impactful, or are introduced too late in the plot to really matter in the grand scheme of things.
+I like that Green Room doesn't spell a lot of things out and lets most of the action and dialogue explain things in subtle ways, but then it calls special attention to a song called "Fleischwolf," or a hidden heroine den, or why someone shouldn't have been "working the door," and these details don't really help illuminate anything about the situation at hand.

 Had some of these sub-plots and details been introduced or resolved earlier, they might not have felt so irrelevant.
 Imagine being in the shoes of the Aint Rights, desperately trying to come up with an escape plan and someone tries to tell you a love story about a Nazi and his girlfriend trying to get out of the scene.
 Do you really care about that story now that you're trying to get out, whether or not it really is the reason why you're trapped in the first place?
 Had we been able to see more about how this love story was going to inevitably screw everything up, it might have felt more important.
 Instead, it feels like a useless detail.